 Triple Top is a reliable pattern that signals the reversal of a bullish trend.
 In a chart, the pattern is plotted as three consecutive highs of about equal height.
-In fact, Triple Top is a special case of the Head and Shoulders pattern, with the head located at the same level as the shoulders.
+Triple Top is a special case of the Head and Shoulders pattern, with the head located at the same level as the shoulders.
 The differences between the two figures are purely theoretical since both of them indicate a change from an uptrend to a downtrend.

 It’s not without a reason that we referred to Triple Top as a reliable pattern.
 If you think about that, the pattern tells us that a price made three consecutive attempts to break a resistance level and failed every time.
 Each new attempt confirms that the bulls are losing their grip and enhances the likelihood of a reversal.